sam-packer/Astro-Starter-Template/README.md

 This project is licensed under the [MIT License](LICENSE.md).

+### Attribution

+This portfolio template is open source and licensed under the MIT License — feel free to use, modify, and build on it however you like.

+If you find it helpful, a small credit in the footer like:

+> © [Your Name].
+Built with a template by [Sam Packer](https://sampacker.com)

+…is very much appreciated.
+It helps support open source and lets others discover the template too.
+But of course, this is optional, and you can remove it if you wish.

 ---

 Made with ❤️ by Sam Packer using Astro + Tailwind + DaisyUI